 In terms of CC, they have learned to associate falling and getting hurt with hiking.
 Even though they have been hiking many times before, that one instance of getting hurt was enough to make them permanently apprehensive.

 Classical vs Operant Conditioning

 The other type of conditioning is operant conditioning, which is far more popular in education these days.
 Whereas classical conditioning functions through unconditioned stimulus and response, operant conditioning is more explicit and intentional.
 Examples of operant conditioning include giving stickers for good behavior, treats for dogs, and even parking fines for not following city parking rules.

-When Pavlov first discovered the principles of classical conditioning, no one knew it would have so many applications to so many facets of our everyday lives.
+When Pavlov first discovered the Pavlovian response, no one knew it would have so many applications to so many facets of our everyday lives.
 Learning by association explains the process of learning for humans and animals.

 The process is straightforward.
 A neutral object/situation (conditioned stimulus) is associated with another object/situation (unconditioned stimulus) that triggers a response (unconditioned response).
 Over time, or even with just one pairing, the previously neutral stimulus will trigger the unconditioned response.

 Advertisers recruit celebrities to endorse products, our preferences and dislikes of certain school subjects, and when we get hungry all involve CC.
 It also has implications for more serious matters such as the development of phobias and the control of livestock predators.

 Till, Brian & Busler, Michael.
 (1998).
 Matching products with endorsers: Attractiveness versus expertise.
 Journal of Consumer Marketing.
 15. 576-586.
 10.1108/07363769810241445.

 Pavlov, I.P.
 Conditioned reflexes.
 London: Oxford University Press; 1927.